3r1chK/IASIC/README.md

 ```
 _(this would initializes 4 auto-samplers: one will sample every minute searching for "naples" _hashtag_, another will sample every 20 minutes searching for the user "zerounoquarantaquattro", and so on)_

-The only thing left to do is to open your console and to run `auto-sampler.py` with the Python3 interpreter, so to make the sampling start.
+The only thing left to do is to open your console and to run `auto-sampler.py` with the _Python3 interpreter_, so to make the sampling start.

 ---